Richard Mine at Mount Hope County Park, NJ

 Power lines cut through the long axis of the park and over the start of the marked trails at the site.
 Like most postcolonial mines of the state, the site is littered with ore debris of field stone (granite) and ore (magnetite).
 Some of the debris is arranged to form walls or divides, or perhaps just used to fill in gullies.

 The ore here was high-grade, 80% iron, and some parts are magnetic.
 There are several small and large mine sites here.
-The smaller sites are now just pits where mine entrances have collasped.
-Here's the depths of another pit - some of these are tens of feet deep and just as wide.
-They are too steep and wet to enter.
+The mine entrance sites are now just pits where mine entrances have collasped.
+Here's the surface profile of another pit - some of these are tens of feet deep and just as wide.
+They are too steep and wet to enter; and of course the shafts themselves are extremely dangerous.

 The western side of the site seems to be mostly debris and pits, with only a few artifacts to show industrial use, such as this pipe vent in the ground and this drilling hole in this rock.
 Some kind of equipment was apparently mounted on this stony area with half-inch metal bolts sticking up; probably a pump to remove water or to pump air.